Public Transportation Services

 Transportation is available Monday through Friday from 8:30 a.m. to 4:30 p.m.
 Service is not available on weekends or county holidays.
 Advance ride reservations are requested.
 A weekly transit schedule is published in local papers but the schedule can vary and demand response (current day notice) is accepted.
 Service is provided In-City (local), In-County (or across county), and Out of County <70 miles.

-Curb to curb service is provided or the passenger can choose to meet the bus or mini-van at a designated location.
-Drivers can break the threshold of the door when picking passengers up but riders are expected to be ready when the bus or mini-van arrives.
+Curb to curb service is provided or the passenger can choose to meet our vehicle at a designated location.
+Drivers can break the threshold of the door when picking passengers up but riders are expected to be ready when transit arrives.
 Riders should plan to bring a helper if they cannot navigate shopping or errands independently.
 View our full "Passenger Policy" here.

 Harper County Public Transportation Services is a member of the Mid Kansas Transit District (Coordinated Transit District #9) and the Kansas Public Transit Association.
 The public transportation services program is regulated by Kansas Department on Transportation with technical support from the Federal Transit Administration.